 The clerk's role is to provide advice to the panel and parties to the review on procedure, law and statutory guidance on exclusions.
 The clerk will:

 - Identify, in advance of the meeting, whether the excluded child wishes to attend the panel hearing, taking reasonable steps to enable the child to feedback their views, irrespective of their attendance. - Identify, in advance of the meeting, whether any alleged victims of the incident(s) leading up to the exclusion wish to attend the panel hearing, taking reasonable steps to enable them to feedback their views, irrespective of their attendance. - Ensure that the panel is able to hear from any witnesses to the incident(s) leading to the exclusion, taking into account the fact that some of these people may be children at the school.
-Children under 18 will not be allowed to appear in person without parental consent. - Inform the parents/carers, headteacher, governing board and the LA, that they are entitled to make oral and written representations to the panel, attend the hearing, and be represented. - Ensure that all parties are: - Provided with copies of relevant papers at least five school days before the review, notifying the panel if any requested documents have not been provided in case the panel wishes to adjourn until a later date. - Informed about who is attending the meeting, and what their roles are. - Attend the review and ensure that minutes are produced in accordance with instructions from the independent review panel.
+Children under 18 will not be allowed to appear in person without parental consent. - Inform the parents/carers, Headteacher and Governing Body, that they are entitled to make oral and written representations to the panel, attend the hearing, and be represented. - Inform the LA that it is entitled to make oral and written representations to the panel, attend the hearing, and be represented. - Ensure that all parties are: - Provided with copies of relevant papers at least five school days before the review, notifying the panel if any requested documents have not been provided in case the panel wishes to adjourn until a later date. - Informed about who is attending the meeting, and what their roles are. - Attend the review and ensure that minutes are produced in accordance with instructions from the independent review panel.